 Data transfer and localization requirements also appear to be increasing and becoming more complex.
 With regard to transfers to the U.S. of personal data from our employees and European customers and users, both the EU-U.S. Privacy Shield and standard contractual clauses issued by the European Commission (the "EU SCCs") have been subject to legal challenge.
 In July 2020, the Court of Justice of the European Union ("CJEU") released a decision in the Schrems II case (Data Protection Commissioner v.
 Facebook Ireland, Schrems) (the "CJEU Decision"), declaring the EU-U.S. Privacy Shield invalid and imposing additional obligations in connection with the use of the EU SCCs, another mechanism for cross-border personal data transfers from the European Economic Area ("EEA").
-Although the EU SCCs remain a valid means to transfer personal data from the EEA, the CJEU imposed additional obligations in connection with their use and, on June 4, 2021, the European Commission issued revised the EU SCCs that address certain concerns of the CJEU.
-Existing data transfers relying on the old EU SCCs can continue to be in effect until December 27, 2022, after which the revised EU SCCs will be required for all data transfers.
-The United Kingdom also has issued new standard contractual clauses (the "UK SCCs") that became effective March 21, 2022, and which also are required to be implemented over time.
+Although the EU SCCs remain a valid means to transfer personal data from the EEA, the CJEU imposed additional obligations in connection with their use and, on June 4, 2021, the European Commission issued revised EU SCCs that address certain concerns of the CJEU.
+The United Kingdom also has issued new standard contractual clauses (the "UK SCCs") that became effective March 21, 2022, and which are required to be implemented.
+In March 2022, the EU and U.S. reached an agreement in principle on a new EU-U.S. Data Privacy Framework ("DPF").
+In October 2022, the U.S. issued an executive order in furtherance of the DPF, on which basis the European Commission adopted an adequacy decision with respect to the DPF in July 2023, allowing its implementation and availability for companies to use to legitimize transfers of personal data from the E.U. to the U.S. It remains unclear, however, whether this new framework will be appropriate for us to rely upon.
+The DPF has already faced a legal challenge and it may be subject to additional challenges.
+Additionally, the European Commission's adequacy decision regarding the DPF provides that the DPF will be subject to future reviews and may be subject to suspension, amendment, repeal, or limitations to its scope by the European Commission.
 The CJEU Decision, the revised EU SCCs and UK SCCs, regulatory guidance and opinions, and other developments relating to cross-border data transfer may require us to implement additional contractual and technical safeguards for any personal data transferred out of the EEA, Switzerland, and the United Kingdom, which may increase compliance costs, lead to increased regulatory scrutiny or liability, may require additional contractual negotiations, and may adversely impact our business, financial condition and operating results.